Virtual Dub

 What Is It?

 Virtual Dub is a video capture and editing program.
-It contains GUI-based video manipulation functions through it’s
+It contains GUI-based video manipulation functions through it’s use

-VDub can open AVISynth scripts for further processing.
+can open AVISynth scripts for further processing.
 VDub is free.
-This version, VDub2, is a variant of the original
+This version, VDub2, is a variant of the original VDub

-types and H264/MP4 export.
+and H264/MP4 export.

 For me, it has fallen out of favour as a capture program because it is too fiddly and unreliable, but as an editor, it is a